Plan Your Outreach Work

 To assist each member of your church to “be prepared” when the occasion arises to invite someone to “come and see” (John 1:43-49) take a look at the aids provided on the Visitor’s Corner Page.

 Remember, many denominations do not observe Advent, Lent, Holy Week and other Holy Days on our calendar.
 The world is generally less informed, thus you can use these special events to emphasize outreach in your plans and a way to start a conversation or build a bridge with a person or organization in the community.
-Do know where your boundaries are in the area of participation in the community regarding religious events, such as prayer breakfasts, joint worship services, etc. Synod has much to say on this topic so best to check there regarding this area.
+Do know where your boundaries are in the area of participation in the community regarding religious events, such as prayer breakfasts, joint worship services, etc. In general these are to be avoided.
+Synod has much to say on this topic so best to check there regarding this area.
 Start at this link, https://www.lcms.org/faqs.

 Consistently pray for those in your church involved with your church’s outreach effort and for the people they come in contact.
 Remember to solicit prayer requests from those contacts as well and let them know in some way you are praying for them.

 Your planning also needs to provide for activities for those who “come and see” and have taken heed to the Gospel message.
 Think of group activities in which they participate based on their skills and vocations such as: choir, ushering, Trustee helper, Sports, Sunday school helper, greeter, etc. These are the beginning steps of assimilation of visitors into your culture and are a big help to them to feel accepted and part of the flock.
-Be inventive regarding your assimilation activities, including inviting them to Bible class, adult instruction, baptism for adults or children, etc. A note on Bible classes for adults – be sure you have a “beginners” class to start with.
-Example; nothing is more destructive than to have a novice with the Bible come into a class where there are routine look-ups of different verses in the Bible.
+Be inventive regarding your assimilation activities, including inviting them to Bible class, adult instruction, Outreach for adults or children, etc. A note on Bible classes for adults – be sure you have a “beginners” class to start with.
+Example; nothing is more destructive than to have a new Christian come into a class where there are routine look-ups of different verses in the Bible.
 They may not even know many of the names in either the Old or New Testaments.
 I actually saw this happen in a class several years ago and the people never came back to class, they were too embarrassed by their lack of knowledge to participate.
+Another no-no is put a new Christian into a higher level Bible class, like a class on Revelation.
+Start them off on “milk and pablum” and solid spiritual food to follow.